-- visibility (see Smith et al. 2002, this volume, Smirnova et al. 2000b) - use of multiple levels near surface and modification in hydrometeor and relative humidity effects - helicity corrections to helicity and stormrelative motion calculations, including change to Bunkers et al. (2000) formulation - convective available potential energy

-• 2-m temperature and dewpoint, and 10-m winds.
+- visibility (see Smith et al. 2002, Smirnova et al. 2000b) - use of multiple levels near surface and modification in hydrometeor and relative humidity effects - helicity corrections to helicity and storm-relative motion calculations, including change to Bunkers et al. (2000) formulation - convective available potential energy - 2-m temperature and dewpoint, and 10-m winds.
 Similarity theory used to derive values at these levels rather than previous approximation with 5-m values.

-Improved BUFR data will be available from RUC20.
-Hourly BUFR soundings with the same format as used for the Eta model will be available with the RUC20, including individual station files.
+Improved BUFR data are available from RUC20.
+Hourly BUFR soundings with the same format as used for the Eta model are available with the RUC20, including individual station files.
 The station list is the same as that used for the Eta model for stations within the RUC domain.
 (One small difference in the BUFR data is that the RUC uses 6 soil levels compared with 4 levels with Eta BUFR output.)

-Implications for aviation applications: Decreased bias in RUC20 visibility fields (but too much variability in nighttime RUC20 visibility fields), improved 2-m temperature and dewpoint, 10-m winds, easier access to model forecast soundings with hourly output to 12h.
+Implications for applications: Decreased bias in RUC20 visibility fields, improved 2-m temperature and dewpoint, 10-m winds, easier access to model forecast soundings with hourly output to 12 h.